rnvannatta/vanity-scheme/README.md

 ## Install Instructions

 At the moment, x64 Linux is a requirement, as there are multiple nonportable bits of runtime, and a bit of assembly as well.
-I'm not sure if I can say this compiler works on machines other than my own :).
+I'm not sure if I can say this compiler works on machines other than my own.
 I did successfully run the full bootstrap procedure on a laptop.

 You should just need an install of gnumake and gcc.
 I compiled with gcc 12.2, but older is likely fine?

-Sorry, clang isn't supported, and in fact, for debugging purposes, I'll be adding libgccjit to the install requirements later too :(.
+Sorry, clang isn't supported, and in fact, for debugging purposes, I'll be adding libgccjit to the install requirements later too.

 1. Run `./configure` and answer the prompts, or just mash enter.
 	* The defaults installs to `~/.local/bin`, `~/.local/lib`, etc